yiimaker/yii2-email-templates/README.md

     <br>
 </p>

-Extension for creating of email templates and manage accross your site dashboard.
+Extension for creating of email templates and manage using your site dashboard.
 You can create email templates with CRUD module in your backend or Gii generator.

 [![Build Status](https://travis-ci.org/yiimaker/yii2-email-templates.svg?branch=master)](https://travis-ci.org/yiimaker/yii2-email-templates)